FindMySchool LogoFindMySchool

 Bedford Free School is a founding member of Advantage Schools, a multi-academy trust known for its focus on a knowledge rich curriculum and traditional values.
 This partnership is evident in the school's "unashamedly academic" culture.
 The motto, Sapere Aude (Dare to Know), is treated as a practical instruction rather than a historical ornament.
 It underpins a culture where hard work is celebrated and intellectual curiosity is the norm.
 The latest inspection in April 2025 confirmed that leaders have taken effective action to maintain the school's outstanding standards.

 The performance data for Bedford Free School tells a story of significant value added.
-In 2024, the school achieved a Progress 8 score of +1.11.
+In the 2025 dataset, the school achieved a Progress 8 score of +1.11.
 This figure is exceptional, indicating that students here achieve more than a full grade higher across eight subjects than students of similar ability in other schools in England.

 England ranks and key metrics (where available)